Birdsville Track: Today

 Up until the 1930s only stock and camel trains would take the Birdsville track.
-Nowadays it has become a very popular track.
+Today, it has become a very popular track.
 As a result, the track is reasonably well maintained and generally fairly smooth.
 However like any outback track, its condition can change, especially after rain.
 Large stretches of the track can still be destroyed by flash flooding and drifting sand.

-In dry conditions a shorter route at the northern end depicted on maps as the "Inside track" saves 35 kilometres in distance.
+In dry conditions, a shorter route at the northern end depicted on maps as the "Inside track" saves 35 kilometres in distance.
 Other than this, the road has no major intersections.

 Fuel, supplies and facilities, including a hotel, can be found on the track at the Mungeranie station, 204 km from Marree and 313 km from Birdsville.
 It is linked with the Strzelecki Track via the Walkers Crossing Track, which is closed in summer and only traversable in dry weather.

 Major junctions

+In popular culture

+The miniseries Alice to Nowhere and the book by Evan Green on which it is based, are largely set on the Birdsville Track.
+The show heavily features a mail truck which may have been based on the Leyland Badger driven by Tom Kruse.